 These Hard Boiled Egg Chocolate Chip Cookies are SO delicious!
 They taste just like a regular Chocolate Chip Cookie, but with a thick, soft texture.
 I LOVED these!

-- 2 hard boiled eggs, peeled and small diced
+• 2 hard boiled eggs, peeled and very small diced

 Instructions

-- In bowl of stand mixer cream together butter and brown sugar, approximately 2 minutes until light and fluffy.
-Add in vanilla diced eggs and continue mixing.
+2. In the bowl of your stand or electric mixer, cream together butter, granulated sugar, and brown sugar, approximately 2 minutes until light and fluffy.
+Add in the vanilla diced eggs and continue mixing.
 (You will still see egg bits in the batter, this is ok)

-- Allow to cool for a few minutes on baking sheet before set enough to transfer to a wire rack.
+7. Allow the cookies to cool for a few minutes on the baking sheet for 4 minutes and then transfer to a wire rack to cool completely.

 Want To Save This Recipe?